grafana/Grafana-Alloy-for-Beginners/README.md

 <img width="933" alt="image" src="https://github.com/user-attachments/assets/ed57c093-72be-4e24-9d23-ed96e4d541cf" />

-These `components` could be put together in any way to form a complete set of instructions on how to collect, transform, and deliver telemetry data.
-This set of instructions is known as a `pipeline` in Alloy.
+The `components` are a set of instructions on how to collect, transform, and deliver telemetry data.
+These components couuld be put together in any way to form a `pipeline` in Alloy.

 <img width="922" alt="image" src="https://github.com/user-attachments/assets/0a1f9983-271f-4928-a70c-038da9985d44" />
 <img width="938" alt="image" src="https://github.com/user-attachments/assets/1250387f-7e0e-4577-8ecb-332af321730c" />